schollz/find3/doc/cli-scanner.md

 I suggest using a scantime of about 10 seconds, which you can specify with `-scantime 10`.
 If you want bluetooth to be scanned as well, just add `-bluetooth`.

 To keep the scanner running, just add `-forever`.
+Even if the scanner is unable to reach the server (i.e. the server is down) the scanner will continue to send out data.
+If the server does come back on, then it will automatically be reconnected.
 If you'd like to have the scanner run in the background forever you can prefix with `nohup` and suffix with `&`.

 Finally, the basic command then becomes: